jupyterhub/jupyterhub/docs/source/reference/rest.md

 r.json()
 ```

-The same API token can also authorize access to the [Jupyter Notebook REST API][]
+The same API token can also authorize access to the [Jupyter Notebook REST API](https://jupyterhub.readthedocs.io/en/stable/reference/rest-api.html#/)
-provided by notebook servers managed by JupyterHub if it has the necessary `access:users:servers` scope:
+provided by notebook servers managed by JupyterHub if it has the necessary `access:users:servers` scope.

-(api-pagination)=
+<p>&nbsp;</p>

 ## Paginating API requests